gasscoelho/gostack-reactjs-crud/README.md

 We're using the `json-server` to represent a REST API.

-If you are using NPM then run `yarn json-server --watch server.json -p 3333`
+If you are using NPM then run `npm json-server --watch server.json -p 3333`

 ---